Mojdeh-ch/IMDb-dashboard/README.md

 - Data Pipeline with SQL: Experiment with SQL scripts to manage and query structured movie datasets.

 ## Technologies Used
-- Python & Dash: For creating the interactive web dashboard.
+- R & Shiny: For creating the interactive web dashboard.
-- R: For advanced visualizations and experimenting with new ideas.
 - SQL: For querying and managing the movie data.
-- Plotly & Pandas: For data wrangling and dynamic visuals.
+- Plotly & dplyr: For data wrangling and dynamic visuals.
+- Python & Pandas: To handle large TSV files by splitting them into manageable parts for better performance and data manipulation.
 - IMDb Dataset: The star of the show—my source of movie data!